 Problem 1: Failure To Eject

-Ejector: If you are using the Glock magazine adapter that came with your purchase, Ruger has identified that slamming the magazine into the well with too much force can actually bend the ejector out of shape causing the malfunction.
-Very few problems have been reported using the Ruger mag wells and magazines.
-If this happens using the Glock assembly, you can simply remove the ejector from the Ruger adapter and use it on the Glock adapter.
-Some people have bent theirs back into proper alignment with no issues.
+Ejector: If you are using the Glock magazine adapter provided with your purchase, it has been identified that forcefully slamming the magazine into the well can bend the ejector, leading to the malfunction.
+However, very few problems have been reported when using the Ruger mag wells and magazines.
+If the issue arises with the Glock assembly, you can remove the ejector from the Ruger adapter and use it on the Glock adapter.
+Some users have successfully bent the ejector back into proper alignment without any further issues.

-Extractor: In several instances, it has been found that after the gun has been fired the extractor is not “grabbing” the cartridge with enough force and it just sort of spins it out, instead of a clean forceful pull out of the chamber.
-There are a number of videos online showing how to file down extractor to give it a more defined grip on the casing.
-It is not suggested to manually alter the internals of your gun, unless you are a licensed gunsmith.
-If you are not a gunsmith and you aren’t brave enough to go all in and start filing on your own, a lot of people are seeing success by upgrading to an after-market extractor.
-M*Carbo offers a wide variety of upgrades for the PC Carbine, including the Exact Edge Extractor made from A2 Tool Steel, which seems to be a better design and stand up to wear much better than the original part.
+Extractor: In several cases, it has been observed that the extractor does not grip the cartridge with sufficient force after firing, resulting in a weak pull out of the chamber.
+Some individuals have addressed this by filing down the extractor to enhance its gripping ability.
+However, it is important to note that manually altering the internals of your firearm is generally not recommended unless you are a licensed gunsmith.
+If you are not comfortable performing such modifications yourself, an alternative approach is to upgrade to an aftermarket extractor.
+M*Carbo offers a range of upgrades for the PC Carbine, including the Exact Edge Extractor made from A2 Tool Steel.
+This upgraded part offers a better design and greater durability compared to the original extractor.

 Problem 2: Failure to Feed